jasonish/evebox/doc/server-running.rst

 Example usage::

-  evebox -v -e http://elasticsearch:9200 --input /var/log/suricata/eve.json
+  evebox server -v -e http://elasticsearch:9200 --input /var/log/suricata/eve.json

 .. note:: If you do not wish to run EveBox on the same machine as
           Suricata you can use the :doc:`agent` to ship alerts to the